- Docente: Giulia Bencini

 Learning outcomes

-This course develops advanced English-language competence in contexts relevant to simultaneous and consecutive interpreting.
+This course develops advanced English-language competence in contexts relevant to simultaneous and consecutive interpreting, with a focus on both linguistic analysis and cognitive-linguistic strategies.
+By the end of the course students will:

 Course contents

-Pragmatic acts: Understanding and interpreting implicature, politeness, hedging, modality, indirectness.
+- Pragmatics and speech acts: Understanding and interpreting reference; informational structure; implicature, politeness, hedging, modality, and indirectness.

 Teaching methods